The Financial Technology Law Review: Indonesia

-Digital identity in Indonesia generally is recognised as an electronic certificate that holds a person's electronic signature, as referred to under Law No. 11 of 2008 regarding Electronic Information and Transactions, dated 21 April 2008, as lastly amended by Law No. 19 of 2016, dated 25 November 2016 (ITE Law).
-Following the enactment of the ITE Law, Indonesian authorities have issued multiple regulations to support, improve and expand the safety of using digital identification to access financial services, among others:
+Digital identity in Indonesia is generally recognised as an electronic certificate that holds a person's electronic signature, as referred to under Law No. 11 of 2008 regarding electronic information and transactions, dated 21 April 2008, as last amended by Law No. 19 of 2016, dated 25 November 2016 (the ITE Law).
+Following the enactment of the ITE Law, Indonesian authorities have issued multiple regulations to support, improve and expand the safety of using digital identification to access financial services, including:

-- use of e-KYC (electronic know-your-customer) guidelines, as governed by Law No. 8 of 2010 regarding Prevention and Eradication of Money Laundering, dated 22 October 2010, and OJK Regulation No. 12/POJK.01/2017 regarding Implementation of Anti-Money Laundering and Prevention of Terrorism Funding in the Financial Services Sector, dated 21 March 2017, as lastly amended by OJK Regulation No. 23/POJK.01/2019 dated 30 September 2019 (OJK Reg 12).
+- use of electronic know-your-customer guidelines, as governed by Law No. 8 of 2010 regarding prevention and eradication of money laundering, dated 22 October 2010, and OJK Regulation No. 12/POJK.01/2017 regarding implementation of anti-money laundering and prevention of terrorism funding in the financial services sector, dated 21 March 2017, as last amended by OJK Regulation No. 23/POJK.01/2019, dated 30 September 2019 (OJK Reg 12).